W427697/Discord-/MIGRATION.md

 - `showNav: boolean` is now `navSize: number`, where the number represents the size of the sidebar in pixels.
 - `showPanel: boolean` is now split into `bottomPanelHeight: number` and `rightPanelWidth: number`, where the numbers represents the size of the panel in pixels.
 - `isFullscreen: boolean` is no longer supported, but can be achieved by setting a combination of the above.

+#### New UI and props for Button and IconButton components

+We used to have a lot of different buttons in `@storybook/components` that were not used anywhere.
+We have removed them and added a new `Button` component that can be used in all places.
+The `IconButton` component has also been updated to use the new `Button` component.
+Going forward addon creators and Storybook maintainers should use the new `Button` component. `IconButton` is still available for use, but we might remove it in the future as this is just a wrapper around the `Button` component. `Form.Button` is depreciated and will be removed in the future.

 ## From version 7.4.0 to 7.5.0